deepin-community/qt6-webengine/src/3rdparty/chromium/docs/contributing.md

   Chromium project.** This is important so developers can understand the constraints informing a design decision.
 Those constraints should be apparent from the scope of code within the boundary of the project and its various repositories.
-In other words, for each line of code, you should be able to find a product in the Chromium repositories that depends on that line of code or else the line of code should be removed.
+In general, for each line of code, you should be able to find a product in the Chromium repositories that depends on that line of code or else the line of code should be removed.

-  Completely new additions to the project (e.g., support for a new OS or architecture, or a new top-level directory for a new sub-project) must be approved by chrome-eng-review@google.com.
-For long-term maintenance reasons, we will accept only things that are used by the Chromium project and things that do not increase the cost of maintaining Chromium's supported architectures / platforms (e.g., adding one ifdef branch for an unsupported architecture / platform is fine but introducing new abstractions in the codebase is problematic).
+  When you are adding support for a new OS, a new architecture, a new port or a new top-level directory, please send an email to chrome-eng-review@google.com and get approval.
+For long-term maintenance reasons, we will accept only things that are used by the Chromium project (including Chromium-supported projects like V8 and Skia) and things whose benefit to Chromium outweighs any cost increase in maintaining Chromium's supported architectures / platforms (e.g. adding one ifdef branch for an unsupported architecture / platform has negligible cost and is likely fine, but introducing new abstractions or changes to higher level directories has a high cost and would need to provide Chromium with corresponding benefit).
+  Note that an unsupported architecture / platform will not have bots on Google-managed waterfalls (even FYI bots) or maintained by Chromium developers.
+Please use existing ifdef branches as much as possible.

 - **Code should only be moved to a central location (e.g., //base) when multiple consumers would benefit.** We should resist the temptation to